Why you should visit beautiful Roan Mountain State Park

 Things to do nearby

-Carver’s Gap and the Appalachian Trail are an easy drive from the park, about 8 miles up the windy and scenic highway 143 at the North Carolina line.
+Carver’s Gap and the Appalachian Trail are an easy drive from the park, about 8 miles up the windy and scenic highway 143 on the North Carolina line.
 Here, you can hop on the AT and enjoy what is considered one of the most beautiful stretches of the entire trail.

-There are many incredible places to visit during your state of the park.
+There are many incredible places to visit during your stay at the park.
 Sycamore Shoals State Historic Park preserves great Revolutionary War history.
 It was where the Overmountain Men gathered before heading to the Battle of King’s Mountain—the birthplace of Davy Crockett in Limestone, Tennessee.
 There is an excellent visitor center there packed full of Crockett artifacts.
 You can also use the park as a place to jump on the Blue Ridge Parkway and go for a drive on the All-American Road.
 No matter what you decide, a visit to Roan Mountain State Park is worth it and is a guaranteed good time.

 Enjoyed reading this article?
 Share with a friend...